sinch/sinch-java-sms/README.md

 ## License

-This project is licensed under the Apache License Version 2.0.
-See the LICENSE.txt file for the license text.
+This project is licensed under the MIT License.
+See the LICENSE file for the license text.